FAQs: Knight Community Match Bonus (2023)

 Where can I find resources to help secure a local match?

 Check out our library of resources to help secure local matches, including letter templates and examples from other newsrooms.

-What do I need to report to qualify for this match?
+What do I need to report to qualify for this bonus?

-In addition to completing the Index survey, you must also complete a NewsMatch Documentation Submission (via Submittable) to verify your eligibility.
+In addition to completing the Index survey, you must also complete a NewsMatch Documentation Submission to verify your eligibility.
 This will include the completion of a Match Cover Sheet and only one form of documentation dated Jan.
 1 to Dec.
-31, 2021, to verify the local matches that will be considered when determining your bonus award
+31, 2023, to verify the local matches that will be considered when determining your bonus award

-What do you need for a matching gift to qualify for the Local Match Bonus?
+What do you need for a matching gift to qualify for the Community Match Bonus?

 We will accept the following forms of verification: